alindeman/mock_proc/README.md

 Ideal for testing callbacks; alternatives are discussed in [Avdi's blog post](http://devblog.avdi.org/2011/12/12/testing-that-a-block-is-called/).

-The implementation is meant to plug into other mocking libraries.
+`mock_proc` is meant to plug into other mocking libraries.
+Right now it supports rspec-mocks.

 ## rspec-mocks